Welcome to money month on The Happy Arkansan!

 If you have any income that you know is going to come in each month, start with that.
 Maybe you have a steady job, maybe you won one of those $5,000 a week for the rest of your life prizes, or anything in between.
-We need to calculate that first and see what we have left over afterwards.
+We need to calculate that first and see what we have left over afterward.

-Maggie Money has a part time job.
+Maggie Money has a part-time job.
 Assuming she is working a minimum wage job (min. wage in Arkansas is $8.50 per hour) at 20 hours per week she would take home $154 per week after taxes and $616 per month.
 This means Maggie still needs to make $384 from other sources of income.

 Cassidy Cash doesn’t have a truly stable income, at least not in the statement we made up earlier.
 So, she still has to make it to $3,500 per month.